Downtown Vancouver Hearing Clinic

-Frequently Asked Questions About Hearing Aids in Vancouver
+Frequently Asked Questions About Hearing Aids in Downtown Vancouver

 How do I know if I need a hearing aid?

-Our Downtown Vancouver audiologists are experienced in treating a variety of levels of hearing loss and their effects.
+Our Abbotsford audiologists are experienced in treating a variety of levels of hearing loss and their effects.
 Don’t go another day wondering if your hearing could be improved.
 Let our experts help you improve your hearing to its highest levels.

 How much do hearing aids cost?

 The life of a hearing aid’s battery is impacted by many factors such as the hearing aid model, battery brand, battery technology, and how the device is used.
 The model of the hearing aid is integral in determining the life of the battery.
 Some hearing aids are better than others in relation to battery consumption while others offer features that will more quickly drain a battery.
 Batteries come in four common sizes (10, 312, 13, 675).
 Based on a 16 hour day of wear, the average lifespan for a standard battery is listed below:

 - Size 10: 3 – 7 days

 If you prefer, rechargeable hearing aid batteries are also available for certain models of hearing aids that greatly improve the ease of replacing your batteries.
 Consult with your Abbotsford hearing aid practitioner for additional details.